 It would stretch from Buffalo, through northern Ohio, southern Michigan, northern Indiana and also reached Chicago.
 In 1914 it became an important part of the New York Central System.
 In the succeeding years Michigan would be home to a number of well remembered railroads which included the Michigan Central, Grand Trunk Western and those listed below:

-Today, Michigan railroads still feature a number of Class I systems that include CSX, Norfolk Southern, Canadian National and Canadian Pacific.
+Today, Michigan still features a number of Class I systems that include CSX, Norfolk Southern, Canadian National and Canadian Pacific.
 Additionally, the state is served by two regionals, Great Lakes Central Railroad as well as the Indiana & Ohio Railway which operates in the southern regions.
 The rest include shortlines Ann Arbor (mentioned above), Central Michigan Railroad, Delray Connecting Railroad, Escanaba & Lake Superior (mentioned above), Huron & Eastern Railway, Lake States Railway, Lake Superior & Ishpeming (mentioned above), Marquette Rail, Michigan Shore Railroad, Michigan Southern Railroad, Mid-Michigan Railroad, Mineral Range Railroad, Adrian & Blissfield Rail Road, Charlotte Southern Railroad, Detroit Connecting Railroad, Grand Elk Railroad, Grand Rapids Eastern Railroad, Indiana Northeastern Railroad, Lapeer Industrial Railroad, Michigan Air-Line Railway, Saginaw Bay Southern Railway, and West Michigan Railroad.
 To learn a bit more about these railroads please click here.
-This is page is primarily meant to help those looking for a career in railroading but also offers a brief overview and contact information for most currently operating Michigan railroads.

 In terms of the state's history it is home to several railroad museums and excursion trains (for instance, Michigan is also home to Pere Marquette #1225, the operational 2-8-4 Berkshire steam locomotive owned by the Steam Railroading Institute and was featured in the Polar Express).
 Some of these include the Henry Ford Museum, Michigan Transit Museum, Huckleberry Railroad, Southern Michigan Railroad, and the Adrian & Blissfield Railroad(which also offers excursion train